 At full build out, LPKC will have in excess of 17,000,000 square feet of rentable space.
 Patrick's responsibilities at LPKC include governmental and tenant relations, negotiation of master development agreements, identification of logistical cost advantages, pro forma analysis, labor and demographic analytics, strategic prospecting, sales and marketing, and pre-lease negotiations.

-Ms. Ross is a partner at Mitchell Silberberg & Knupp, resident in Los Angeles, where she Chairs the International Trade Practice Group which focuses on Customs, international trade, transportation, Food & Drug Administration, export licensing, corporate compliance/governance and import/export issues, along with anti-corruption and other trade compliance concerns.
+Ms. Ross is a partner at Mitchell Silberberg & Knupp, resident in Los Angeles, where she Chairs the Regulatory Practice Group which focuses on Customs, international trade, transportation, Food & Drug Administration, export licensing, corporate compliance/governance and import/export issues, along with anti- corruption, government contracting and other trade compliance concerns.
 She is also Chair of MSK's Cybersecurity and Privacy Practice Group which assists clients to implement privacy and system preventive policies and procedures, but also provides breach resolution guidance.

-She is a co-founder of www.canada-usblog.com; Member, American Association of Exporters and Importers' Industry Leadership Council; Past Chair, National Security Committee, current Steering Committee Member of the American Bar Association, International Law Section's Customs Law Committee and the Export Controls and Economic Sanctions Committee; past Chair, District Export Council of Southern California, and 2016-2017 Vice Chair, National District Export Council.
+She is a co-founder of www.canada-usblog.com; main contributor to and editor of MSK's International Trade blog; Member, American Association of Exporters and Importers' Industry Leadership Council; Past Chair, National Security Committee, current Steering Committee Member of the American Bar Association, International Law Section's Customs Law Committee and the Export Controls and Economic Sanctions Committee; past Chair, District Export Council of Southern California, and a 2016-2017 member of the National District Export Council Steering Committee.

 Rodolphe Saadé is CEO and member of the CMA CGM Group's Board of Directors, and since 2016 the President of NOL's Board of Directors.